pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the example below, a system of process applications is defined independently of its deployment with threads, or multiple operating system processes, or network nodes.
-It is then started for use in a single thread, and it is also started for use a multiple operating system processes.
+It is then started as a single thread.
+And later it is also started as multiple operating system processes.

 Kahn process networks